graysonarts/writing/poorimpulse/episode201510.md

 Timmy nods and jogs to the land as Vance climbs down into the boat.
 The engine purrs as Mr. V pulls away from the dock, leaving Timmy holding a life vest.

 ***
+Vance's footsteps strike heavy on the cement as he slams his door and walks into the tanning salon.
+Jeffery is sitting behind the front desk, talking on the phone.
+When he sees Vance enter, "Hey, I have to go, yeah, the window is going to need replacement.
+Yeah talk to you later."
+He hangs up the phone.

+"Coach Ford, what can I do for you?"

+"Mr. Kushman, you can't go around hittin' your boy, you know that, right?"

+"Who the fuck do you think you are?
+Coming into my place of business and telling me who I can beat?"

+Vance slams his hand down on the front desk, "It's not my responsibility.
+I have to go talk to the cops, and no one likes the cops."

+Jeffery mirrors his words, "No one like the cops, that little piece of shit threw my register into the window!"

+Vance smirks, "he's got a good curling arm."

+"And what do you care, anyway?"

+"Because now I'm required to go to the authorities and report this abuse.
+My star curler looks like a piece of day old meat!"

+Jeffery leans forward, lowering his voice into a growl, "And what if the authorities find out about all his little secret schemas he's running.
+I'd assume you wouldn't know anything about that, huh Mr. Ford?"

+Vance stands up straight, drumming his fingers on the counter, "Only scheme I know he's running is working here at this 'Tanning Salon'," he makes air quotes with his fingers.

+Jeffery leans back in his chair, "Touché"

+Vance smiles, "This extremely well lit tanning salon.
+I do have an idea, maybe help us both out, a bit of a business proposition to expand your market a bit, if you promise to stay your hand more with Timmy.
+Keep the cops out of this."

+Jeffery nods, "I'm listening, but I can't promise anything, that damn kid.
+But I'm not interested if Timmy's involved, he's going to fuck it up.
+Inevitable, man."

+Vance leans in, "you are probably right, but here's my idea.
+Occasionally, Timmy's been helping me out with some sightseeing tours, you know, show tourists the sights."

+Jeffery nods, "that's where he's getting that fat stack of cash, from sightseeing tours?"

+Vance winks and nods his head, "These city folks, you know what city folks get up to."

+"I know the type."

+"They probably would enjoy some of your non-tanning products."

+Jeffery smirks, "I think we could broker some type of arrangement."

+Vance rubs his hands against his cheeks, "We can use Timmy to mule the products."

+Jeffery puts his hands up, "Let me tell you, I've tried that.
+Not a great drug mule.
+I do not feel safe with Timmy being involved.
+I think I'm going to lay low.
+I'm feeling the heat after this latest bust.
+I don't think arranging to work with scoundrels like you is in my best interest."

+Vance crosses his arms across his chest, "Scoundrels?
+I'm just doing tours for city folk."

+"You keep Timmy out of trouble.
+I'm not interested in any of your schemes, buddy, and if I see Timmy around you, I'll beat you both so bad.
+You go and get.